AdobeDocs/document-cloud-learn.en/help/sign/create-and-manage-groups.md

 team: DC Product Marketing Retention and Engagement
 ---

-# Create and Manage Groups
+# Creating and Managing Groups

 Learn how to create groups, add users to groups, and edit group settings.